rpalloni/ardupy/README.md

 ## Temperature/Humidity IoT project with Arduino+DHT22+Python3

 Main purpose:
 The project allows to monitor temperature, humidity and heat index using a DHT22 sensor connected to an Arduino board sending information to a basic Python server and available to clients within the same LAN through a simple web app.
+There are four project version of increasing complexity around the same idea.

 Main learning concepts:
 * basic network (LAN) concepts